ploigos-automated-governance/1-demo/README.md

 ## Before You Start

-Make sure the following components are installed on your local machine:
+Make sure the following components are installed on your local machine, or as part the environment you are working on.

+- [git](https://git-scm.com/) - A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+- [yq cli](https://github.com/mikefarah/yq) - A lightweight and portable command-line YAML, JSON and XML processor.
 - [OpenShift cli](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html) - Create applications and manage OpenShift Container Platform projects from a terminal.
-- [yq cli](https://github.com/mikefarah/yq) - A lightweight and portable command-line YAML, JSON and XML processor.
+- [helm](https://helm.sh/docs/intro/install/) - Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

 This demo assumes your kubernetes distribution is OpenShift 4.x, and you have cluster administrator rights.
 If you do not have an OpenShift cluster with these rights, we recommend a cluster from one of the Red Hat cloud partners.